FoundationVision/OmniTokenizer/README.md

 - 🥇 **State-of-the-art reconstruction performance** on both image and video datasets;
 - ⚡ High adaptability to **high resolution** and **long** video inputs;
 - 🔥 Equipped with it, both **language model** and **diffusion model** could achieve competitive visual generation results.

+Please refer to our [project page](https://www.wangjunke.info/OmniTokenizer/) for the reconstruction and generation results by OmniTokenizer.

 ## Setup